zend-server-plugins/Documentation/UIAPI.md

 #### Static files

-- Almost every module in ZS UI system has a "public" folder which contains static files like JS, CSS, and images that are relevant to that specific module.
-That method has the "right" structure and looks wonderful, but unlike the main "public" folder (<ZS installation dir>/gui/public), those inner "public" folders are inaccessible from the web.
-Therefore, we have created kind of a "proxy" service that makes static files inside modules' folders, visible to the web.
+- Modules in ZS UI system can have a "public" folder which may contain static files like JS, CSS, and images.
+These assets may be used by that specific module.
+However, unlike the main "public" folder (<ZS installation dir>/gui/public), modules' public folders have no specific URL and they cannot be directly accessed from the web.
+Therefore, our UI platform has a script called "ModuleResource", which operates as gateway or a proxy that make the assets be available for the browser.
+The URL to the static files inside a module can be accessed via the next URL pattern:

-The service is called "ModuleResource" and it makes the static files accessible using the next URL pattern:
 ```
     http://localhost:10081/ZendServer/ModuleResource/<module name>/<path inside module "public folder">
 ```

-Example:
+Let's have a real life example.
+When the module is structured in the next way:
 ```
 * modules/
     * MyModule/